Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting

 \section{Conclusion}

-In this paper, we focus on exploring pre-trained language models (PLMs) as stand-alone models for VL reasoning tasks.
-Inspired by the recently popular prompt tuning, we first prove that using visual features as the prompts to PLMs can bridge the gap between single- and multi-modal learning.
-However, this solution exhibits obvious information redundancy and excessive computation overhead.
-Motivated by this observation, we propose a novel and effective transfer learning method to adapt PLMs on VL task, termed \textit{\textbf{D}ynamic \textbf{V}isual \textbf{P}rompt} (DVP), which obtains text-related and compact visual prompts through a cross-modal attention layer.
+In this paper, we focus on exploring pre-trained language models (PLMs) as a stand-alone model for VL reasoning tasks.
+The recently popular visual prompting is a feasible solution for this target, but it exhibits obvious information redundancy and excessive computation overhead.
+Motivated by this observation, we propose a novel transfer learning method to adapt PLMs on VL task, termed \textit{\textbf{D}ynamic \textbf{V}isual \textbf{P}rompt} (DVP), which obtains text-related and compact visual prompts through a cross-modal attention layer.
 Meanwhile, we also equip DVP with a reinforcement-learning-based search algorithm to automatically find the optimal placement, termed \textit{\textbf{k}-\textbf{A}rmed \textbf{B}andit based \textbf{A}utomatic \textbf{P}rompt \textbf{P}lacement} (KAB-APP).
 Furthermore, we combine DVP with the recently popular \emph{Adapter} approach to reduce the scale of updated parameters on VL tasks.
-Then extensive experiments not only show the superior efficiency and competitive performance of DVP against other prompting solutions and existing VLP models, but also confirm that DVP is an afford way for quick PLM adaption.
+The extensive experiments not only show the superior efficiency and competitive performance of DVP against other prompting solutions and existing VLP models, but also confirm that DVP is an affordable way for the quick PLM adaption.